-I need three pencils and six ruled notebooks.
+I need three pencils and six lined notebooks.

 We said that the translation for to be thirsty in Italian is avere sete.
 Sete is a feminine noun (una/la sete).
-Since it’s uncountable, it has no plural form.
+Because it’s uncountable, it has no plural form.

 Non bevo nulla da stamattina.
 Ho la gola secca e una sete pazzesca.

-I haven’t drunk anything since this morning.
+I haven’t had anything to drink since this morning.
 My throat is dry and I’m so thirsty.

 Stefano alleviò la sete con un grosso bicchiere di birra.

-Stefano satisfied his thirst with a large glass of beer.
+Stefano quenched his thirst with a big glass of beer.

 There’s more than one kind of thirst in Italian.
 Here are some words that often go with sete.